CNuge/update-salmon-220k-positions/README.md

 # update-salmon-220k-positions
 ## Orient the SNPs from the Atlantic salmon 220K chip in v3 of the Atlantic salmon genome

-## The plan
+## The plan:

 [] - Set up repository on compute canada

-[] - get copy of the v3 Atlantic salmon genome downloaded and added to /data/ folder
+[x] - get copy of the v3 Atlantic salmon genome downloaded and added to /data/ folder
+        -`NEW-GCF_905237065.1_Ssal_v3.1_genomic.fna`

-[] - add copy of the v2 (current) genome to the /data/ folder
+[x] - add copy of the v2 (current) genome to the /data/ folder
+        -`OLD-GCA_000233375.4_ICSASG_v2_genomic.fna`

-[] - add copy of the .map file for the current chip positions to the /data/ folder
+[x] - add copy of the .map file for the current chip positions to the /data/ folder
+    - need a completely unfiltered map file, with the full list of 220k SNPs.
+    - `CIGENE_220K_SNPlocation_majorminor.txt` Even better, has the relevant info for the alleles so no ped file needed!

+[] - build a key / dictonary file with the names of the chromosomes from the three files, make sure they're matched unambigiously

 [] - write a program to create a new fasta file from the old genome file and the map file
         - this step will need some programming